Crossing one of Kubota Garden's bridges. Credit: Godfrey Guerzon

 Every time I enter the bronze gates of Seattle’s Kubota Garden, I sense my heart rate slowing and my breath deepening as a feeling of serenity comes over me.
 Within minutes, a zen-like state infuses my spirit.

 This hidden jewel of a park offers the perfect — and free — environment in which to take your kids on a fascinating nature walk.
 Although located in an urban area, this oasis feels miles away from traffic and city life.
 Grown-ups will enjoy the plants and peace while the kids will love the rocks to climb, “hidden” pathways, a waterfall, koi, ducks, turtles, curved bridges, ponds and streams.

-Fujitaro Kubota, a self-taught professional landscaper, started this Japanese garden in 1927 with just five acres.
+Fujitaro Kubota, a self-taught professional landscaper, started this Japanese garden in 1927 with just 5 acres.
 Over many years, the garden expanded as Kubota added new features.
-Despite a four-year period in which Kubota and his family suffered internment during World War II, the space was finally completed in 1962, though Kubota's son continued adding other elements over the years.
+Despite a four-year period during WWII when Kubota and his family suffered internment, the space was finally completed in 1962, though Kubota's son continued adding other elements over the years.
 Fujitaro Kubota died in 1973.

 Enter the garden

 Kubota Garden's entry plaza is graced with several huge boulders, perfect for kids to climb.
 Once you’ve talked the kids off of the stones, enter through the beautiful bronze gate created by local artist Gerald Tsutakawa.
 The gate symbolizes leaving behind the everyday world and entering a sacred space.

 Just inside, check out the huge hanging bell to your right.
 It is recommended that you ring the bell with your knuckles to let the spirits know you’ve arrived.
 Here, you'll also find a drinking fountain, and a small restroom sign will point you to the portable toilets.